 The Board of Directors ("the Board") of KSL Holdings Berhad ("KSL" or "the Company") is committed to ensure that good corporate governance practices are applied throughout the Company and its subsidiaries ("the Group") and form the fundamental of corporate sustainability pursued by the Group for long term shareholders' value creation.
-Hence, the Board fully supports the Principles and Practices of good corporate governance practices (including the Intended Outcomes) as promulgated by the Malaysian Code of Corporate Governance 2017 ("MCCG") to direct and manage the business and affairs of the Group towards promoting business prosperity and corporate accountability with the ultimate objective of realising long-term shareholder value while taking into account the interest of other stakeholders.
+Hence, the Board fully supports the principles and practices of good corporate governance practices (including the Intended Outcomes) as promulgated by the Malaysian Code of Corporate Governance 2021 ("MCCG") to direct and manage the business and affairs of the Group towards promoting business prosperity and corporate accountability with the ultimate objective of realising long-term shareholder value while taking into account the interest of other stakeholders.

-This overview statement sets out the overview of the manner in which the Company had applied the Principles set out in the MCCG and the extent of compliance with the Principles of MCCG advocated therein in accordance with paragraph 15.25 and Practice Note 9 of the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities").
+This overview statement sets out the overview of the manner in which the Company had applied the principles set out in the MCCG and the extent of compliance with the Principles of MCCG advocated therein in accordance with paragraph 15.25 and Practice Note 9 of the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities").

-On the other hand, the application of each Practice set out in the MCCG during the financial year are disclosed in the Corporate Governance Report prescribed by Bursa Securities ("CG Report") and announced the same together with the announcement of this Annual Report in accordance with paragraph 15.25 and Practice Note 9 of MMLR.
-The CG Report is available for download from "Others" section of the "News" tab of the of Company's website at www.ksl.my as well as an announcement on the website of Bursa Securities.
+On the other hand, the application of each Practice set out in the MCCG during the financial year are disclosed in the Corporate Governance Report prescribed by Bursa Securities ("CG Report") and announced together with the announcement of this Annual Report in accordance with paragraph 15.25 and Practice Note 9 of MMLR.
+The CG Report for the financial year under review and previous financial years are available for download from "Others" section of the "News" tab of the of Company's website at www.ksl.my as well as an announcement on the website of Bursa Securities.

-The CG Overview Statement should be read in tandem with the CG Report to provide comprehensive disclosure of the application of each Principle and Practice set out in the MCCG during the financial year.
+The Corporate Governance Overview Statement ("CG Overview Statement") should be read in tandem with the CG Report to provide comprehensive disclosure of the application of each principle and practice set out in the MCCG during the financial year.

-The following disclosure statements provides an overview of the Company's application of the Principles set out in MCCG that has been in place throughout the financial year ended 31 December 2020.
+The following disclosure statements provides an overview of the Company's application of the Principles set out in MCCG that has been in place throughout the financial year ended 31 December 2021.